Board Of Directors

 City Councilor, City of Forest Grove, Oregon

-Val was the Executive Director of the Housing Authority of Washington County and Director of the Washington County Department of Housing Services for nearly 10 years.
-He has nearly 25 years of experience leading housing and community development efforts, 13 years with Washington County’s Housing Authority, and 11 years with other agencies.
-Val worked closely with community partners to create Washington County’s 10-Year Plan to End Homelessness.
-He has fostered housing initiatives to preserve and expand the County’s portfolio of public and affordable housing.
-His past work includes collaboration with the Yamhill County Housing Authority to create a State-approved Regional Housing Center.
-In addition to serving as Board President for the Community Housing Fund, he serves on Oregon’s Housing Stability Council, and Oregon Opportunity Network’s board.
-Mr. Valfre participates in the Washington County Coalition of Housing Advocates and is a past President of the Oregon Housing Authorities Association.
-He is a former Air Force pilot and veteran of the Southeast Asia conflict.
+Val was the Executive Director of the Housing Authority of Washington County and Director of the Washington County Department of Housing Services for almost 10 years.
+He has nearly 20 years of experience leading housing and community development efforts, 13 years with Washington County’s Housing Authority, and 6 years with other agencies.
+Val worked closely with community partners to create Washington County’s 10-Year Plan to End Homelessness, and has fostered housing initiatives to preserve and expand the County’s portfolio of public and affordable housing.
+In addition to serving as Board Chair for the Community Housing Fund, he serves as Chair of Oregon’s Housing Stability Council.
+Val is a past President of the Oregon Housing Authorities Association and was a member of the Washington/Multnomah County Workforce Investment Development Board.
+He is a former Air Force pilot and veteran of the Vietnam conflict.
 He earned his bachelor’s degree in Bacteriology from the University of California at Los Angeles (UCLA), and master’s degrees in Public Administration, Business Management, and Human Resources Management from Golden Gate University, Salve Regina College, and Troy State University, respectively.

 Rob Drake, Past Board Chair, Executive Committee